Mystik738/frostexture/README.md

 # frostexture

-Provides a Go function to convert Frostpunk .texture files to .dds and .png.
-Reads all files in a directory with a DXT header, repairs them as .dds files, and optionally converts them to png.
+Provides a Go function to convert Frostpunk texture files to .dds and .png.
+Reads all files in a directory with a DSS header, repairs them as .dds files, and optionally converts them to png.

 ## Caveats